-Authority to administer proceedings as to academic misconduct is assigned to the Associate Dean for Academic Affairs.
+Authority to administer proceedings as to academic misconduct is assigned to the Dean.
 Academic misconduct policies and procedures can be found in the "Academic Honor Code."

 Further delegation of authority to discipline students may be made to disciplinary hearing teams, Conservatory officials, and officers on the Community Judicial Board, as defined in Section 9.